Daniela Klette: Arrest

-Investigation

-Klette has made no statements about the allegations made against her or about the RAF comrades.
+At the time of her arrest, Klette did not comment about the allegations made against her or her alleged RAF comrades.

+Trial and sentence

+Klette's trial began on 25 March 2025 in a mid-level court (Landgericht) in Celle, and later moved to a more secure location in Verden.

+The charge of attempted murder connected with the robberies was dismissed by the court, though prosecutors charged Klette with a separate count of attempted murder, to be tried subsequently.
+No terrorism charges were brought, as the statute of limitations for them had expired.

+During closing arguments, Klette addressed the court.
+She justified her actions and apologised to the employees of the cash transit vans robbed.
+She did not confirm she had been a member of the RAF.
+Klette was convicted of aggravated robbery, weapons offenses, and other charges stemming from armed robberies committed between 1999 and 2016.
+On 27 May 2026 she was sentenced to 13 years in prison.

 Media coverage

-The Lower Saxon authorities gave a live press conference announcing the arrest of the former terrorist, who had been wanted for 30 years.
-Lower Saxony's Interior Minister Daniela Behrens (SPD) spoke of a "milestone" in German crime history.
+The Lower Saxon authorities gave a live press conference announcing Klette's arrest.
+The state's Interior Minister Daniela Behrens (SPD) spoke of a "milestone" in German criminal history.

+Klette's sentencing was extensively reported in Germany and internationally, including in the UK, France, the Nordic countries and Australia.

 Petra Terhoeven, a historian specialised in the impact of left-wing terrorism on German society, criticised the "hype" around the arrest of Klette and the coverage of the RAF in general, and also asked for the RAF not to be lionised and its victims to be respected.